theambidextrousboy/evrythng-java-sdk/README.md

 ### Extending the wrapper

-#### Cloning the repository

-  git clone git@github.com:evrythng/evrythng-java-sdk.git

 #### Compiling the wrapper and resource models

     mvn clean install

 You should now find a `.jar` file in the `target/` directory.

-To build the `.jar` with all dependencies run:
+To build the `.jar` with all dependencies (e.g., for inclusion in and Adroid app) run:

     cd evrythng-java-wrapper/
     mvn assembly:single